 “Really?”
 I said.
 Clinton and I were leaning forward, trying to figure out the logic of filing down the front site when he said with a serious look, “Yeah, make sure you file that down because it doesn’t hurt nearly as much when the bear takes it away from you and then shoves it up your ass.”

-We laughed because we had been lured into such an obvious verbal snare.
+We laughed because we had been suckered into the joke.

 The hunters told us that the film crew of the movie Into the Wild was being choppered into the bus site all week.
 We bid our farewells and began to hike out.

-With every step out to the trailhead, Clinton and I talked more and more.
+With every step out to the trail head, Clinton and I talked more and more.
 The conversation spanned our favorite moment of the last couple of days, our favorite bands, books and movies.
 We talked about his future, his plans and what was most important to him.
 Towards the end of the day our conversation turned to matters of faith.
-Clinton struggled with Church, found the culture of church to feel contrived and artificial.
+Clinton struggles with Church.
+He finds the culture of church to feel contrived and artificial.
 I allowed that often it does.
-People try to project a persona that is unreal and perceptive souls can smell it a long ways off.

 I probed about his journey with Jesus.
 He said he wasn’t sure where he stood with God.
 I hid how that pained my pastor’s heart that this son of mine would be turned off by the very institution to which I had given most all of my life.
 It hurt deeply.
 Still does.